Walter462/Sneakers/README.md

 ---

 ### 4.4. `deal price`
-The `descision` is based on the information about the `store` `deal price`.
+The `decision` is based on the information about the `store` `deal price`.
 There is no such information as `deal price` in the Tom's table but we understand that the other 3 columns provide us with essential information related to the `deal price`:
 - sneakers price
 - delivery fee
 - additional conditions

 We can make `deal price` element more detailed by adding sub-elements to it but the main point here that no relevant information is lost.
 To keep it simple we avoid adding more known sub elements at this stage.
 Moreover the system  can increase in complexity.
 That means that Tom later can find some other factors impacting the deal price: (transaction fees, delivery insurance etc.).
 Having such abstraction as `deal price` can help us to handle this new information.

+<a name="deal-price-abstraction-table"></a>
 To sum up, we can say that we united 3 columns into one abstraction: **`deal price`**.
 The Tom's table could look something like this: